Andikazidanef15/Recommender-System-Project/data/README.md

 # Data Folder
-Store the user and menu dataset in this folder
+Store the dataset in this folder